 Benign paroxysmal positional vertigo (BPPV) is generally thought to be due to debris that has collected within a part of the inner ear.
 BPPV occurs with changes in position, especially rapid movements of the head.
 Nausea may occur, but vomiting is not significant.
 It causes episodic vertigo without hearing loss.

-Acoustic neuroma is a benign tumor of the Schwann cells (the cells which produce myelin sheath).
-Patient will present with an insidious unilateral hearing loss, tinnitus, headache, facial numbness, continuous disequilibrium (unsteadiness), +/- vertigo.
+Acoustic neuroma is a benign tumor of the Schwann cells (the cells that produce myelin sheath).
+A patient will present with an insidious unilateral hearing loss, tinnitus, headache, facial numbness, continuous disequilibrium (unsteadiness), +/- vertigo.

 Labyrinthitis is a clinical diagnosis in the absence of neurologic deficits